openbmc/dbus-sensors/README.md

   sensor is unlikely to affect another, and single sensor modifications are possible

-- async single-threaded: uses sdbusplus/asio bindings
+- async single-threaded: uses sdbusplus/asio bindings.
+For psusensor, it uses thread to run the sensor reading so that it does not block the event loop.

 - multiple data inputs: hwmon, d-bus, direct driver access